 A significant portion of First National's business model is the origination and placement or securitization of financial assets.
 Generally, placement activities do not require any capital investment.
 Securitization transactions may require the investment of significant amounts of the Company's own capital.
 This capital is provided in the form of cash collateral, credit enhancements, and the upfront funding of broker fees and other origination costs.
 These are described more fully in the "Liquidity and Capital Resources" section above.
 The business requires capital expenditures on technology (both software and hardware), leasehold improvements, and office furniture.
-During the year ended December 31, 2022, the Company purchased new computer equipment and software and made leasehold improvements.
+During 2023, the Company purchased new computer equipment and software and made leasehold improvements.
 In the long term, the Company expects capital expenditures on fixed assets will be approximately \$10 million annually.
-2021 expenditures were much higher as the Toronto head office moved to new premises and invested in new leasehold improvements.